kinow/autosubmit/docs/source/tutorial.rst

     - Maximum number of jobs to be running at the same time at the HPC.
     - Time (seconds) between connections to the HPC queue scheduler to poll already submitted jobs status.
     - Number of retrials if a job fails.
+    - Default output type for some Autosubmit functions

 Examples:
 ::